jpursey/game-bits/README.md

       or where resources are serialized from/to.
       *  [`gb_resource_file`](src/gb/resource/file): This combines the
          `gb_resource` and `gb_file` libraries to support reading and writing general purpose resource files as a chunk file.
-It supports multiple embedding dependent resources in a single file (for instance, a "level" resource file could contain all dependent assets directly in the same file).
+It supports embedding dependent resources in the same file (for instance, a "level" resource file could contain all dependent assets directly in the same file).
    *  [`stb`](src/stb): Family of libraries that convert the header-only